cnosdb/cnosdb/server/continuous_querier/continuous_queries.md

 END
 ```

-That would output one series into the `1h` time-to-live for the `cpu` metric for every series from the `raw` time-to-live and the `cpu` metric.
+That would output one series into the `1h` retention policy for the `cpu` measurement for every series from the `raw` retention policy and the `cpu` measurement.

 Both of these examples would be handled the same way despite one being a big merge of a bunch of series into one and the other being an aggregation of series in a 1-to-1 mapping.